Intellectual Property Policies

 2. The Board and UT Southwestern may assert ownership in intellectual property of all types (including, but not limited to, any invention, discovery, trade secret, technology, scientific or technological development, computer software, and audio and video works) regardless of whether subject to protection under patent, trademark, copyright, or other laws.

 3. The Board and UT Southwestern shall assert an interest in scholarly or educational materials, art works, musical compositions, and dramatic and nondramatic literary works related to the author’s academic or professional field, regardless of the medium of expression, as follows:

 a.
 For students, professionals, faculty, and research authors: The Board and UT Southwestern shall not assert ownership of works covered by this section authored by students, professionals, faculty, and nonfaculty researchers.
-The Board and UT Southwestern encourages these authors to carefully manage their copyrights.
-The Board and UT Southwestern retains certain rights in these works as set forth in the Policy and Guidelines for Management and Marketing of Copyrighted Works.
+The Board and UT Southwestern encourage these authors to carefully manage their copyrights.
+The Board and UT Southwestern retain certain rights in these works as set forth in the Policy and Guidelines for Management and Marketing of Copyrighted Works.

 b.
 For software: The Board and UT Southwestern normally shall assert ownership in software as an invention; however, original software which is content covered by the above, or that is integral to the presentation of such content, shall be owned in accordance with that subsection.